Does recycling work? It’s a complicated question …

 Lastly, let’s take a look at how much of all these materials produced is actually collected and recycled.

 The recycling rate in 2015 for all materials was just over 34% – a pretty poor result when you consider Americans generated 262 million tons of waste.

 It’s also alarming to learn that only about 9% of all plastic is recovered and recycled.
 That means that over 90% is sent to the landfill, incinerated or, worst, pollutes our environment for hundreds of years.

 - Green That Life’s Recycling Resources page has all the information you need to find out how to recycle any item.

 - Your town or city’s website should have a section on recycling with guidelines.

-- Additional resources can be in Section 3 of my spring (green) clean post.
+- Reduce and Reuse tips can be found in Section 3 of my spring (green) clean post.